We use Amazon Affiliate links in our content, this won't cost you anything extra, however, we may earn a small commission to cover our blog expenses.

 · Weight: 2.51 Pounds

-Asus ZenBook 13 was especially designed to meet the needs and criteria of students and people who need a portable laptop to carry around.
+Asus ZenBook 13 was specially designed to meet the needs and criteria of students and people who need a portable laptop to carry around.

 ZenBook weighs around 2.51 pounds making it extremely lightweight to carry around to your workplace and college.
 Students of history majors or archival historians need to carry laptops around and they have lots of data to work with and store, ZenBook fulfils all portable needs in a perfect manner.